The 12 gem show guides published by Xpo Press

 Annual 126,000 distribution of Xpo Press’s printed gem show guides prior to March 2021

+Still being published!
 The official show guide of the annual Tucson Gem, Mineral & Fossil Showcase, the Tucson EZ-Guide is a 35,000-circulation (20,000 in 2022, as attendance at the shows is uncertain), full-color guide that is distributed at local hotels and restaurants in Tucson, on the gem show shuttle routes, at Tucson International Airport, and at the 40+ shows of the Tucson Gem, Mineral & Fossil Showcase.
 The guide features articles pertinent to the Tucson Showcase, show dates and hours, show floorplans, citywide show maps, and a complete list of over 3,500 vendors and exhibitors.
-Buyers and sellers alike have been enjoying the Tucson EZ-Guide since 2004, as it quickly became Tucson's best, most engaging, easiest to read gem show guide, and also the most effective publication to advertise in.
+Buyers and sellers alike have been enjoying the Tucson EZ-Guide since 2004, as it quickly became Tucson's best, most engaging, easiest-to-read gem show guide, and also the most effective publication to advertise in.

 Xpo Press's Tucson EZ-Guide is now the only complete show guide published for the annual Tucson Gem, Mineral & Fossil Showcase, as the longstanding Tucson Show Guide permanently ceased publishing in 2021.